opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 ## 88. Hard copies and soft copies for hearing of civil appeals before the Court of Appeal and civil appeals before the Appellate Division

-(1) In order to assist the Judges of sitting in the Court of Appeal or the Appellate Division, the appellant and the respondent are required to tender hard copies of the Appellant’s and Respondent’s Cases, the Appellant’s Reply (if any), core bundles of documents and supplemental core bundles of documents (if any) to the Legal Registry of the Supreme Court at the same time when ﬁling them within the prescribed time under Order 56A, Rule 9 or Order 57, Rule 9A of the Rules of Court (as the case may be).
+(1) In order to assist the Judges sitting in the Court of Appeal or the Appellate Division, the appellant and the respondent are required to tender hard copies of the Appellant’s and Respondent’s Cases, the Appellant’s Reply (if any), core bundles of documents and supplemental core bundles of documents (if any) to the Legal Registry of the Supreme Court at the same time when ﬁling them within the prescribed time under Order 56A, Rule 9 or Order 57, Rule 9A of the Rules of Court (as the case may be).
 The following directions must be complied with:

 <ul type="*">
 	<li>(a) Where the appeal is to be heard by a 3 Judge Court, 4 hard copies of the Cases and the Appellant’s Reply (if any), the core bundles and supplemental core bundles of documents (if any) shall be tendered. </li>